All the music, all the brass

 The Festival du Monastier is, above all, a human adventure.
 Each year, over 150 volunteers mobilize to organize, welcome, and bring this event to life.
 For over 36 years, new volunteers have joined the adventure, adding to the circle of "veterans," the core group primarily revolving around music.
 This collective involvement is the very foundation of the festival, ensuring the authenticity and warmth that have earned it its reputation among the approximately 10,000 festival-goers welcomed each year.

 The Festival du Monastier returns for its 37th edition from August 4 to 8, 2026.
-True to its identity forged since 1988, the festival will offer five days of concerts celebrating the diversity of brass music across all musical styles.
+True to its identity forged since 1988, the festival offers five days of concerts celebrating the diversity of brass instruments across all musical styles, with a spirit rooted in humanity: 16 concerts on the program, 8 of which are free, and some 150 volunteers mobilized to welcome approximately 10,000 festival-goers.

 Le Monastier-sur-Gazeille is located in Haute-Loire (43), in the Auvergne-Rhône-Alpes region, about 20 km southeast of Le Puy-en-Velay, at the foot of the Massif du Mézenc.